 Alyson champions the firm’s northern California membership in the Environmental Law Network (ELN) – a group of more than 250 environmental attorneys who collaborate, cultivate, and share resources to create local representation both nationally and internationally.
 Among other activities Alyson presents important legal developments in the environmental law sector to ELN.

-Prior to joining Somach Simmons & Dunn, Alyson worked for a boutique environmental compliance and litigation law firm where she helped clients seek recovery of cleanup costs associated with contaminated land, amend air permit limits, and determine the need for a section 404 permit under the Clean Water Act.
+Prior to joining Somach Simmons & Dunn, Alyson worked for a boutique environmental compliance and litigation law firm where she helped clients seek recovery of cleanup costs associated with contaminated land, amend air permit limits, and determine compliance with Clean Water Act requirements.
 She assisted clients in enforcement actions with both state and federal entities to evaluate the appropriateness of proposed civil penalties, successfully advocating for reduced penalties in numerous instances.

-Outside of work, she is most likely to be found enjoying a good book or the outdoors in a host of different ways, many of them alongside her German Shepherd.
-She is an avid hiker, having successfully completed lead climbs of some of the Sierra Pacific’s most challenging rock faces, and enjoys deepening her yoga practice and baking.
+Outside of work, she is most likely to be found at her favorite locally-owned independent bookstore – Face in a Book – or outside taking in nature with her German Shepherd.
+She is an avid hiker, having successfully completed a 36 mile thru-hike in Yellowstone National Park, lead climbed some of the Sierra Pacific’s most challenging rock faces, and enjoys deepening her yoga practice and baking.